 The cuisine did not feature chillies until the colonisation of the Americans by the Europeans

-Chillies are used to give dishes flavour, heat, and colour.
+Chillies are used to give dishes flavor, heat, and color.
 It is believed that the darker and more prominent the redness of a dish, the hotter/spicier it is likely to be.
 Chillies were not always a part of Sri Lankan cuisine.
-The cuisine did not feature chillies until the colonisation of the Americans by the Europeans.
+The cuisine did not feature chillies until the colonization of the Americans by the Europeans.
 The Spaniards took the chillies from the Native Americans and transported them to Sri Lanka (and other nations) where they became a popular part of the cuisine and over 60 species were cultivated.

 On The Side